-OCE offers a small number of funded local internships each year.
-Community partners apply for a student intern whose work will increase the organization's capacity.
-OCE will recruit student applicants for the selected internships and guarantee funding for the position.
-Internships generally range from 80-400 hours during the summer and the academic semesters.
-Details about each round of funding and community partner applications are distributed on our community partner listserv and posted on our website.
+We offer a small number of W&M funded community capacity internships each year.
+Community organizations apply for a student intern whose work will increase the organization's capacity.
+We will recruit student applicants for the selected internships and guarantee funding ($15/hr) for the applicant you select.
+Internships last for 70 hours during fall or spring semester and up to 300 hours during the summer.
+Details about each round of funding and community organization applications are distributed on our community listserv.

 For information about the requirements of organizations which host an intern, review the Funded Internship Community Partner Expectations guide.

 If you are interested in creating other internship opportunities for students, please refer to the Career Center website regarding how to post internships.
-For more information, contact [[snlarson, Stephanie Larson]], Assistant Director for Internships.
-You may also post internships to our volunteer listserv.
+For more information, contact [[career, the Career Center]].
+You may also post internships to our volunteer newsletter.